2019/20 Season - “Are We There Yet?”

 • Providing internship opportunities for emerging artists.

-3rd Link - Publication alt.theatre: for dialogue on culture, stage and the community.
+3rd Link - alt.theatre magazine: A publication for dialogue on culture, stage and the community.

 alt.theatre: cultural diversity and the stage is Canada's only professional journal examining the intersections between politics, cultural plurality, social activism, and the stage.
 We are dedicated to documenting the work of underrepresented and marginalized peoples within performance, as well as critically engaging with the state of diversity in Canadian art.
 Through this work, we have succeeded in challenging the cultural norms of the performance industry, promoting change, and creating long-term discussions on plurality.
 This year, alt.theatre magazine celebrates its 20th anniversary as we take a look back to see how far diverse practices have come today.
 For more information and to subscribe, visit us at alttheatre.ca